-These meetings are an opportunity for autistic people to meet, learn from each other in a safe space, and coordinate local neurodiversity activism.
+These meetings are an opportunity for autistic and otherwise neurodivergent people to meet, learn from each other in a safe space, and coordinate local neurodiversity activism.

 Please use the form below to register for specific meetings, so that we can ensure that we have access to a room with adequate capacity.
 You may submit suggestions for specific topics you would like to talk about.
 You can also chose to simply listen to the discussion.
 There is no pressure whatsoever to actively contribute to the discussion.

 In case you have trouble finding the room, please email Jorn Bettin, and one of the participants will pick you up from the main entrance of the library.